 Graduate Student Campus Climate Survey (2011): Includes questions to assess graduate student perceptions of diversity at UA.

-Agencies of Change: Faculty Leadership in Initiating and Sustaining Diversity at the University of Arizona (2005): As part of a Ford Foundation Grant, a UA faculty team investigated the role faculty played in promoting diversity and inclusion on campus.
+Agencies of Change: Faculty Leadership in Initiating and Sustaining Diversity at the University of Arizona (2005): As part of a Ford Foundation Grant, a UA faculty team investigated the impact of the Millennium Project and related groups such as the Diversity Coalition and the college Millennium Committees that were required to submit annual reports on diversity efforts.

 Charting a University of Arizona Course Toward Becoming a Hispanic Serving Institution Recommendations (2005): This report outlines specific recommendations with regards to the retention of Latino/a undergraduate students, graduate and professional students, faculty, and key administrators.

-Millennium Projects: Enhancing Campus Climate for Academic Excellence (2001-2002): A summary of the University’s progress towards creating a diverse, fair, and hospitable community for faculty and classified staff and appointed personnel.
+Millennium Projects: Enhancing Campus Climate for Academic Excellence (2001-2002): A summary of the University’s progress towards creating a diverse, fair, and hospitable community for faculty and classified staff and appointed personnel by improving recruitment, salary equity and campus climate.